Beware the Fat Man

 I find this attitude interesting, because generally speaking, we do not demand this of teachers and instructors of other physical hobbies and skills.

 Here's an example.
-As of February, 2019, this is the head coach of the Kansas City Chiefs (American) Football team, Andy Reid:
+This is the recent Super Bowl winning head coach of the Kansas City Chiefs (American) Football team, Andy Reid:

 There's a reason we call him "Big Red", y'all.
-Coach Reid enjoys Kansas City BBQ, well...
+Coach Reid enjoys Kansas City BBQ and Five Guys burgers, well...
 A LOT.
 He obviously can't line up at any position on an NFL team and play it himself, especially against top young athletes in their prime.

 In my opinion, that's is what a martial arts instructor really is - more like a coach, versus a fighter in his prime.
 An instructor should, of course, make as much time as he or she can to be as physically fit as they can be given their circumstances.
 This is just good sense, but that applies to everybody!